 The South Florida Clinical Research Institute’s Clinical Trials

-Currently, we are focused on two clinical studies: SERENE and ELARIS.
+Currently, we are hosting multiple clinical studies:

 The SERENE Study

 This study provides doctors with more significant insight into an investigational drug that prevents pregnancy in women with uterine fibroids and endometriosis.
 Uterine fibroids are noncancerous growths of the uterus.
 In contrast, endometriosis occurs when tissue similar to the uterus lining grows on the walls of the abdominal and pelvic cavities, ovaries, bowel, and other organs in the pelvis.

 The results from this study will help women and their doctors make informed decisions about contraceptive (birth control) methods.

 In this study, researchers will evaluate the safety and effectiveness of an oral investigational medication when taken with an oral contraceptive in premenopausal women with moderate-to-severe endometriosis pain.
 The combined oral contraceptive, containing both estrogen and progesterone, has been approved by the U.S. Food and Drug Administration (FDA) as a method of contraception.
 The investigational drug has been FDA-approved for moderate-to-severe pain associated with endometriosis.